What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Experiments

 \subsubsection{Bias Analysis across Datasets}

-\paragraph{More advanced models show higher hidden bias but lower overt bias, whereas less advanced models display the opposite trend.} Table~\ref{tab:bias_ap3} presents bias scores across different datasets for various models.
+\textbf{More advanced models show a higher level of bias in description-based evaluation but a lower level of bias in term-based evaluation, whereas less advanced models display the opposite trend.} Table~\ref{tab:bias_ap3} presents bias scores across different datasets for various models.
 The model with the lowest bias score in each dataset is marked in bold.
-Compared to previous benchmarks, GPT-4o exhibits strong performance with substantially lower bias than other models.
-But GPT-4o exhibits higher bias compared to other models in our proposed HBB.
+Compared to previous term-based bias benchmarks, GPT-4o exhibits strong performance with substantially lower bias than other models.
+But GPT-4o exhibits a higher bias than other models in our proposed DBB.
 We classify GPT-4o as a more advanced model relative to other smaller open-source models.
-Notably, more advanced models tend to exhibit higher hidden bias while showing little to no overt bias.
-In addition to bias scores, we assess the refuse rate as an indicator of both model comprehension and dataset quality, as shown in Table~\ref{tab:bias_ap3_refuse} in Appendix~\ref{sec:ap3_appendix}, to provide further insight into bias scores.
+Notably, more advanced models tend to exhibit a higher level of bias by description-based evaluations while showing little to no bias under the term-based method.
+Alongside bias scores, we assess the refuse rate as an indicator of both model comprehension and dataset quality, as shown in Table~\ref{tab:bias_ap3_refuse} in Appendix~\ref{sec:ap3_appendix}, to provide further insight into bias scores.
 The refuse rate represents the percentage of questions where the model either fails to follow the instructions in the prompt (Table~\ref{tab:bias_eval} in Appendix~\ref{sec:metrics_appendix}) or declines to answer.
-GPT-4o demonstrates superior comprehension and response effectiveness compared to other models, and HBB maintains high quality for questions, as evidenced by models' willingness to generate responses.
-Consequently, explicitly designed datasets for overt bias assessment are becoming less effective, as modern LLMs increasingly mitigate overt biases.
-In contrast, hidden bias, where bias concepts are subtly hidden within textual descriptions, provides a more realistic depiction of real-world scenarios. \textbf{Our proposed HBB can evaluate hidden bias that was neglected by previous benchmarks.
-HBB complements rather than replaces existing benchmarks, serving as an additional tool for evaluating bias.
-As models advance, HBB will become increasingly valuable for bias evaluation.}
+GPT-4o demonstrates superior comprehension and response effectiveness compared to other models, and DBB maintains high quality for questions, as evidenced by the models' willingness to generate responses.
+Consequently, previous datasets for term-based bias assessment are becoming less effective, as modern LLMs increasingly mitigate biases from a term-based perspective.
+In contrast, measuring bias by description-based methods, where bias concepts are subtly hidden within textual descriptions, provides a more realistic depiction of real-world scenarios. \textbf{Our proposed DBB can evaluate bias that was neglected by previous term-based bias benchmarks.
+DBB complements rather than replaces existing benchmarks, serving as an additional tool for evaluating bias.
+As models advance, DBB will become increasingly valuable for bias evaluation.}

 It is important to note that although CS exhibits relatively higher bias scores, the dataset contains numerous questions of poor quality with confusing answer options that do not effectively study biases.
 More detailed discussions are in Appendix~\ref{sec:ap3_discuss_appendix}.